 The FDA package insert formatted in easy-to-find categories for health professionals and clinicians.

 Loprox Cream FDA Prescribing Information: Side Effects

-In the controlled clinical studies with 514 patients using LOPROX® Cream (ciclopirox cream) and in 296 patients using the vehicle cream, the incidence of adverse reactions was low.
-This included pruritus at the site of application in one patient and worsening of the clinical signs and symptoms in another patient using ciclopirox cream and burning in one patient and worsening of clinical signs and symptoms in another patient using the vehicle cream.
+In all controlled clinical studies with 514 patients using LOPROX® Cream and in 296 patients using the vehicle cream, the incidence of adverse reactions was low.
+This included pruritus at the site of application in one patient and worsening of the clinical signs and symptoms in another patient using ciclopirox cream and burning in one patient and worsening of the clinical signs and symptoms in another patient using the vehicle cream.